AeroPress: Inverted

-Baristas and coffee drinkers have also developed methods of brewing using the AeroPress with an inverted brewing technique.
+Baristas and coffee drinkers have also developed an inverted brewing technique for the AeroPress.

 In inverted brewing, the plunger is placed into the column from the beginning, close to the "top" of the column, and the entire AeroPress stands upside-down, resting on the top of the plunger.
 One or two scoops of ground coffee are added, followed by water, and the entire mixture then stirred.
 While that brews, a filter is placed into the filter cap and moistened to help it stick in place then the AeroPress cap is placed on top of the column and screwed into place.
 Lastly, once the desired brewing time is complete the AeroPress is either turned right-side-up and plunged normally or held at an angle and plunged horizontally.

 This method is more similar to the French press, particularly the extended brewing time in which the grounds and water sit together.
 This makes it useful for using grinds that wouldn't be optimal in the official method such as coarse grinds that might be used in a French press.